WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![](/ReceiveLabelingRequired.png)

-You should ask yourself: "Who know this address is mine?"
+You should ask yourself: "Who knows this address is mine?"

 An example of a good label:

 `Max, BitPay`